Code of Conduct

 The SAIA Code of Conduct

-The SAIA and its members are committed to actively contribute to the principles of sustainable insurance practices.
-This is to ensure that the South African short-term insurance industry remains relevant, inspires confidence amongst its stakeholders and offers products and solutions that are beneficial to both the economy and society at large.
-To support these goals, the SAIA Code of Conduct was introduced in 2010 with the purpose of promoting high ethical standards and good business practices in the industry, as well as to give a clear indication of the self-regulatory guidelines followed by members.
-Click here to read the SAIA Code of Conduct 2015.
+SAIA and its members are committed to actively contribute to the principles of sustainable insurance practices.
+This is to ensure that the South African non-life insurance industry remains relevant, inspires confidence amongst its stakeholders and offers products and solutions that are beneficial to both the economy and society at large.
+The revised SAIA Code of Conduct and the Code of Motor Salvage were approved in September 2020.
+The revised Code has been aligned with updated legislation and has been modified as a principals-based guideline to the non-life insurance industry.
+Click here to read the SAIA Code of Conduct

 SAIA Code of Conduct Complaints Procedure